tokuda-lab/tokuda-lab.github.io/_projects/planning-software.md

 ## Data-driven adaptive needle insertion assist for transperineal prostate interventions

+Exploring the potential of machine learning to empower image-guided and robot-assisted interventions.

 In this project, we investigated a data-driven model predictive control (MPC) for robot-assisted precision needle placement.

 Clinical outcomes of percutaneous prostate interventions, such as biopsy, thermal ablations, and brachytherapy, depend on accurate needle placement.
+However, placing a long needle (typically 150-200 mm in length) is challenging due to needle deviation induced by needle-tissue interaction.
+While robotic assistance can potentially address this challenge by compensating for needle deviation based on model-based prediction and/or real-time feedback, several technical hurdles exist, including 1) difficulty in modeling individual patients with accurate geometry and material properties and 2)  complexity of hardware (e.g., a steerable needle, a high-dexterity robot) to achieve accurate needle steering in the soft tissue.

-However, placing a long needle, typically 150-200 mm in length, is challenging due to needle deviation induced by needle-tissue interaction.
-While several approaches for needle trajectory correction have been studied, many of them do not translate well to practical applications due to the use of specialized needles not yet approved for clinical use, or to relying on needle-tissue models that need to be tailored to individual patients.Approach.In this paper, we present a robot-assisted collaborative needle insertion method that only requires an actuated passive needle guide and a conventional needle.
-The method is designed to assist a physician inserting a needle manually through a needle guide.
-If the needle is deviated from the intended path, actuators shifts the needle radially in order to steer the needle trajectory and compensate for needle deviation adaptively.
-The needle guide is controlled by a new data-driven algorithm which does not requirea prioriinformation about needle or tissue properties.
-The method was evaluated in experiments with bothin vitroandex vivophantoms.Main results.The experiments inex vivotissue reported a mean final placement error of 0.36 mm with a reduction of 96.25% of placement error when compared to insertions without the use of assistive correction.Significance.Presented results show that the proposed closed-loop formulation can be successfully used to correct needle deflection during collaborative manual insertion with potential to be easily translated into clinical application.
+To overcome those hurdles, we investigated a robot-assisted collaborative needle insertion method that only requires a minimum of 2 degree-of-freedom (2 DOF) passive needle guide and a conventional needle.
+The method is designed to assist a physician in inserting a needle manually through a needle guide.
+If the needle deviates from the intended path, actuators shift the needle radially to steer the needle trajectory and compensate for needle deviation adaptively.

+The key technical challenge here is determining the amount of needle-guide shift required to induce needle steering to compensate for the deviation without modeling the patient.
+We developed a new data-driven MPC algorithm that figured out the needed shift adaptively based on feedback from the previous insertion steps.
+The method, therefore, does not require a priori information about the needle or tissue properties.

+The method was evaluated in experiments with both in vitro and ex vivo phantoms.
+The experiments in ex vivo tissue reported a mean final placement error of 0.36 mm with a reduction of 96.25% of placement error when compared to insertions without compensation.
+The results presented show that the proposed data-driven MPC can be successfully used to correct needle deflection during collaborative manual insertion, and it has the potential to be easily translated into clinical application.

+### References

+{% bibliography --file tokuda_ref --query @*[pmid=34075061] %}

 ## AI-Based Isotherm Prediction for Focal Cryoablation of Prostate Cancer